 When Jennifer Tudor rented an apartment in a Brooklyn brownstone through Airbnb, she may not have understood what to expect.
 Unfortunately, this led to an unpleasant rental experience for her — and for the owner.
-Now she wants all her money back.
-Is this reasonable?
+Now she claims to have discovered the worst Airbnb ever.
+Could that be true?

 This case highlights the fact that Airbnb rentals are not for everyone.
 If you prefer the comforts and standardized amenities and cleanliness that you can expect to receive in a hotel, you may find, as Tudor did, that this type of lodging is not your thing.

 “Everyone, including the lawyer I spoke to, has said my story was the worst Airbnb story they’ve ever heard,” she told us.
-“The lawyer told me to contact Elliott.org.
+“The lawyer told me to contact Elliott Advocacy.
 I’m sure you’ve heard it all but maybe this one will tweak [sic] your interest.”

 Of course, my interest was piqued.
 I am always ready to advocate a vacation-rental horror story.
 And I have seen a lot of them, with pictures included.

-But now I prepared myself to see the worst one ever.
+But now I prepared myself to see the worst Airbnb ever.

 Lay it on me.